- 1 NBFC Regulation Requirements in India

 NBFC Regulation for Public Deposits

 All NBFCs are not allowed to accept public deposits.
-Only those that have a specific authorisation from RBI and have an investment grade rating are allowed to accept/hold public deposits.
-Up to a maximum of 1.5 times of its NOF.
+Only those that have specific authorization from RBI and have an investment-grade rating are allowed to accept/hold public deposits.
+Up to a maximum of 1.5 times its NOF.
 The NBFC regulation in detail are:

 - An NBFC can offer a maximum of 12.5% rate of interest to its customers.
 This interest can be paid or compounded at a frequency of at least a month.

-- NBFCs can renew/accept public deposits for a minimum period of 12 months and the maximum period of 60 months.
+- NBFCs can renew/accept public deposits for a minimum period of 12 months and a maximum period of 60 months.

 - They cannot accept deposits repayable on demand.